 Q: Can a representative of the Maryland Department of the Environment come to my property to delineate regulated nontidal wetlands?

-At this time MDE does not provide delineation of regulated resources.
+A: At this time MDE does not provide delineation of regulated resources.
 However, if a Pre-Application meeting is requested before a project is planned; a representative from the Nontidal Wetlands and Waterway Construction Divisions can visit your property and provide a presence/absence determination of regulated areas.
 Project managers who are familiar with your area and knowledgeable about the regulatory process can help identify requirements and potential hurdles in the application review process, prior to your designing a project and submitting an application.

 Tidal Wetlands Division